Kepa Arrizabalaga: 2019–21: Struggles, UEFA Champions League win

-2021–22: Super Cup win & EFL Cup final defeat
+2021–22: Super Cup win and EFL Cup final defeat

 Kepa Arrizabalaga playing for Chelsea in the 2022 FIFA Club World Cup.

 In the 2021 UEFA Super Cup against Villarreal, Arrizabalaga came on as a substitute in the 119th minute to replace first-choice goalkeeper Mendy.
 He saved two penalties, including the decisive attempt from Villarreal captain Raúl Albiol, in the shootout as Chelsea won their second Super Cup title.
 The Spaniard got a start against Tottenham Hotspur, keeping a clean sheet.
-Later in the season, Arrizabalaga started only a few matches including league cup tie against Aston Villa, which Chelsea would go on to win 4–3 on penalties after a 1–1 draw.
+Later in the season, Arrizabalaga started only a few matches including an EFL Cup third round tie against Aston Villa, which Chelsea would go on to win 4–3 on penalties after a 1–1 draw.
 Arrizabalaga made a decisive save against a spot kick from Marvelous Nakamba, leading him to become Chelsea's most successful goalkeeper at saving penalties during shootouts, passing Petr Čech.

 During January 2022, following Mendy’s departure to the AFCON, Arrizabalaga was reinstated to the first team.
 The Spaniard took his team to the final of the EFL Cup, notably thanks to his quick thinking to trap Harry Kane offside.
 He then went on to have another excellent performance in the 2021 FIFA Club World Cup semi-final, as Chelsea went on to win the tournament.
 On 27 February, in the EFL Cup Final, Arrizabalaga came on in the 120th minute, ready for the penalty shootout.
-Despite this, he failed to save a single penalty and missed the only penalty of the shootout in an 11–10 defeat against Liverpool.
+Despite this, he failed to save a single penalty and was the only player who failed to convert his penalty, blasting his kick over the crossbar as Liverpool won the shootout 11–10.